v2b1n/adi_to_qrz/README.md

 * keeps erroneous/non-imported QSOs and writes them into a separate file, see FAQ
 * empties the ADI-logfile if told to do so

-## Why?
+## 2. Why?
 My WSJT-X runs on a raspberry pi.
-After having used the WSJT-X for a while i noticed that the manual upload-procedure to qrz.com is rather boring.
+After having used the WSJT-X for a while i noticed that the manual upload-procedure to qrz.com is really annoying.
 This script fixes it - being triggered every couple of minutes by cron, it grabs the "wsjtx_log.adi" and the uploads the QSO-records.

-## qrz.com account requirements
+## 3. Requirements<a id='3.0'></a>

+### 3.1 Supported python-versions
+The application is tested with following python builds:

+* python 3.10
+* python 3.11
+* python 3.12

+So make sure you have one installed for your OS.

+### 3.2 qrz.com subscription
-Please keep in mind, that to be able to upload logs automatically you need a valid qrz.com account **and have a valid subscription**.
+To be able to upload logs automatically you need a valid qrz.com account **and have a valid subscription**.
 It is needed to get the Logbook API key which is used for uploads via the API.
 The subscription is also needed for the xml-lookups.
 The "XML Logbook Data Subscription" is sufficient.

-## System requirements & installation instructions
+And, no, i'm not affiliated by qzr.com.

-### API-key
+### 3.3 API-key
 To authenticate against qrz.com an api-key for your logbook, where the QSOs will be imported, is needed.
 Right the first search result in https://www.google.de/search?q=qrz+logbook+api+key will lead you to QRZ.com forum where you will get the answer how to find the api-key.

+## 4. Installation instructions
-### For Linux users
+### 4.1 For Linux users

 Beside regular python installation, following python packages are required:
 ```